What to do with this activity?

 Listen to the story "My Mum and Dad make me laugh" by Nick Sharratt read by Story Ed on youtube.
 Mum likes spots and Dad likes stripes, so what happens when the family visit a zoo?

 You can probably find this book in your local library.
 Ask the librarian for help if you need.
-There are lots of books to choose from, and you can borrow free of charge.
+There are lots of books to choose from, and you can borrow books and DVDs free of charge if you join the library (also free).

 Talk together about your own favourite choices and how it's okay to like different things.